 What can slow a Mortgage Application down

 - Service standards.
 Find out whether the Mortgage Lender operates a queuing system.
 For instance, they might publicise five days to review your mortgage but if following that review, they ask for an additional supporting piece of paper – does this re-join the five day review time?

 - Status.
 The complexity of your status.
 For instance to take just one area of mortgage underwriting, such as income: do you have a single employed job with just a basic salary or multiple variable income streams; are you in a full time position or zero hour contract; could you be on maternity leave or secondment etc?
 Ask yourself the question, could a computer decipher your income position or will it need an Underwriter to review matters?

 - Documentation.
 Are you regimented in keeping your financial affairs in order and retain documents in an orderly fashion?
 For instance, if the Mortgage Lender asked you to evidence where you have lived by bills in each of the last three years, would you be able to do this at the drop of a hat?

 - Valuation.
-If you are in an area with similar properties that are regularly sold, and you have a sizeable deposit, some Mortgage Lenders may use an automated valuation model which is effectively a computer desktop decision for an instance decision.
-Other Mortgage Lenders will instruct a surveyor to visit the property, either on mortgage application or after your status is approved.
+If you are in an area with similar properties that are regularly sold, and you have a sizeable deposit, some Mortgage Lenders may use an automated valuation model which is effectively a computer desktop decision for an instant decision.
+Other Mortgage Lenders will instruct a surveyor to visit the property, either on a mortgage application or after your status is approved.
 As status approval could take a few weeks, this could slow matters considerably, particularly if their surveyor is booked up.

 - Access to the Mortgage Lender.
 Often there is a considerable lead in time to see a Mortgage Advisor in the branch.
 The best mortgage products might not be available on the “high street” or from a regional building society in another part of the country.
 Your work pattern might not coincide with the Mortgage Lenders opening hours.
 One way around this would be to enlist the services of a professional Mortgage Broker.